 The Regulations also state that once a local authority has completed its investigation and established the cause of the failure, it must take action to restore the water quality so that it is wholesome.

-If the local authority cannot secure action by informal negotiation and an authorisation has not been granted, it must serve a Notice under Section 80 of the 1991 Act on that person as the relevant person(s).
+If the local authority cannot secure action within 28 days of finding the cause, it must serve a Notice under Section 80 of the 1991 Act on that person as the relevant person(s).